Q: What is a union?

 Q: How do I join?

-A: Fill out a membership declaration and bring it to us—either personally in the Warsaw office or send a physical copy to us any way you can.
+A: Fill out a membership declaration and bring it to us—either personally in the CDP Warsaw office, 11 bit office, or send a physical copy to us any way you can.

 Q: What do union representatives do?